-Here's a list of popular expat areas in Rotterdam.
+Here's a list of popular expat areas in and around Rotterdam.

 Kop van Zuid

-Resting on the Maas River's south bank, Kop van Zuid is a vibrant area home to many of Rotterdam's architectural marvels.
-Though the area was once a disused port, the government invested in major redevelopment in the 1990s and today it's a cultural and business hub.
-Expat professionals, in particular, are likely to enjoy Kop van Zuid's close proximity to the city centre.
+Resting on the Maas River's south bank, Kop van Zuid is a vibrant area that is home to many of Rotterdam's architectural marvels.
+Though the area was once a disused port, the government invested in major redevelopment in the 1990s and today it's a cultural and business hub boasting major banks and financial organisations.
+Expat professionals, in particular, are likely to enjoy Kop van Zuid's closeness to the city centre.

 Katendrecht has also transformed over the years, becoming a lively riverside neighbourhood offering burger joints, classy restaurants and the opportunity to take in beautiful waterfront views while strolling around.
 Expats looking for accommodation in Rotterdam should not overlook Katendrecht, where they could score a decent bargain.

 Western areas of Rotterdam

 Families, young expats and cultural and historical enthusiasts are all drawn to Rotterdam-West, a sprawling area encompassing multiple suburbs, such as the historical Delfshaven.
 While new arrivals may be drawn to central Rotterdam areas, many expats settle in surrounding suburbs and neighbouring cities, such as Schiedam.